midearth-labs/fit-journey/game/product-features.md

 ### 4. Progress Tracking & Analytics
 **API Operations:** `listLogs()`, `putLog()`

-- **Daily Metric Logging** - Track 4 core wellness metrics:
+- **Daily Metric Logging** - Track core wellness metrics e.g.
   - Daily Movement (15+ minutes of physical activity)
   - Clean Eating (nutritious food choices)
   - Sleep Quality (7-9 hours of restorative sleep)
   - Hydration (adequate water intake)
+The user is not prompted to log all metrics at a time.
+The metrics the user is prompted to log is related to the challenge(s) they are actively participating in.
+For example, a 7-day nutrition challenge will only require clean eating metric to be logged.

 - **Progress Visualization** - Real-time progress tracking with:
   - Overall completion percentages
-  - Phase-based progress breakdown
   - Article completion tracking
   - Quiz score accumulation